Ceiba speciosa: Description

-The natural habitat of the floss silk tree is in the northeast of Argentina, east of Bolivia, Paraguay, Uruguay, and southern Brazil.
+The natural range of the floss silk tree is in the northeast of Argentina, east of Bolivia, Paraguay, Uruguay, and southern Brazil.
 It is resistant to drought and moderate cold.
 It grows fast in spurts when water is abundant, and sometimes reaches more than 25 m in height.
 Its trunk is bottle-shaped, generally bulging in its lower third, measuring up to 2 m in girth.
-The trunk is studded with thick, sharp conical prickles that deter wild animals from climbing the trees.
+The trunk is studded with large, sharp, conical prickles that deter wild animals from climbing the trees.
 In younger trees, the trunk is green due to its high chlorophyll content, which makes it capable of performing photosynthesis when leaves are absent; with age it turns to gray.

 Leaves, stems, and flowers

 The branches tend to be horizontal and also are covered with prickles.
 The leaves are composed of five to seven long leaflets.
 The flowers are creamy-whitish in the center and pink toward the tips of their five petals.
 They measure 10 to 15 cm in diameter and their shape is superficially similar to hibiscus flowers.
 Their nectar is known to attract insect pollinators and hummingbirds.
 C. speciosa flowers are in bloom between February and May (in its native Southern Hemisphere), but it may bloom at other times of the year, even as late as November in Florida.
 The flowers of the related C. chodatii are similar in form and size, but their color goes from creamy white centers to yellow tips.
 As a deciduous tree, it is completely bare of leaves and flowers during the winter months, especially when growing outside of its native South American habitat.